-Andrew dedicates significant time to his pro bono work, for which he has successfully secured a complete defense verdict on behalf of a small West Philadelphia Church before a panel of arbitrators.
+Andrew dedicates significant time to his pro bono work, for which he has successfully secured a complete defense verdict on behalf of a small West Philadelphia church before a panel of arbitrators.
 He has litigated prisoner’s civil rights cases through the US District Court for the Eastern District of Pennsylvania’s Prisoner Civil Rights Panel.
+Andrew served as the vice chair of the Philadelphia office’s pro bono committee for the 2017–2018 year.

 Temple University, Beasley School of Law, 2012, J.D., Cum Laude